automate-dh/cd0037-API-Development-and-Documentation-project/Documentation.md

 #### POST /quizzes
 - General:
-    -This endpoint gets questions to play the quiz.
+    - This endpoint gets questions to play the quiz.
-    -It takes category and previous question parameters and return a random questions within the given category which is not one of the previous questions.
+    - It takes category and previous question parameters and return a random questions within the given category which is not one of the previous questions.
 - Sample: curl -X POST -H "Content-Type: application/json" --data "{\"quiz_category\": {\"type\": \"science\", \"id\": 1}, \"previous_questions\":[20]}" http://localhost:5000/quizzes
 - Response:
         ```